Metropolitan Council (Minnesota)

 The Met Council is granted regional authority powers in state statutes by the Minnesota Legislature.
 These powers are unique in that unlike the Regional Development Commissions they can supersede decisions and actions of local governments.
 The legislature created the Metro Council to maintain public services, oversee growth of the state's largest metro area and to act as the regional planning organization.
 Like the Metro in Portland, Oregon, it also administers an urban growth boundary.

 The Council's role in the Twin Cities metro area is defined by the necessary regional services it provides and manages.
 These include public transportation, sewage treatment, regional planning, urban planning for municipalities, forecasting population growth, ensuring adequate affordable housing, maintaining a regional park and trails system, and "provides a framework for regional systems including aviation, transportation, parks and open space, water quality and water management."

+The Council has survived multiple reform attempts after being accused of mismanagement and lack of accountability, notably over the construction of the Southwest LRT, though state lawmakers continue to develop plans to remake the Council.

 Governance and structure

-The Met Council currently has 17 members, 16 of which represent a geographic district in the seven-county area with one chair who serves at large.
+The Met Council has 17 members, 16 of whom represent a geographic district in the seven-county area with one chair who serves at large.
 All members are appointed by the Governor of Minnesota and are reappointed with each new governor in office.
 The Minnesota Senate may confirm or reject each appointment.

 The seven counties in the Council's Twin Cities Metropolitan Area are Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington counties.

 Geographic districts vary in characteristics but were historically drawn by population percentage and the presence of major natural resources.
 Districts near the downtown core are much smaller while the edge districts encompass large amounts of rural land.
 For example, District 3 contains almost all of Lake Minnetonka and its tributaries and watershed.

-The Met Council employs about 4,300 people, and their wages are publicly accessible.
+The Met Council employs about 4,300 people, and their wage data are publicly accessible.